The hotel where Ted Bundy murdered Lynette Culver

 Snake River

-If Bundy's confession was accurate, then it means that he traveled about 15 miles north before dumping Culver's body in the Snake River.
+If Bundy's confession was truthful, then it means that he traveled about 15 miles north before he dumped Culver's body in the Snake River.

 Visualize on map